More Anxious Bodies

 Marie Larrivé, Noir-Soleil, 2021.
 Courtesy of the artist and Square Eyes.

-More Anxious Bodies delves into the complex interplay of bodies, relationships, history, and grief through the works of nine contemporary women animators: Terril Calder, Carla Melo Gampert, Laura Harrison, Jenny Jokela, Sawako Kabuki, Yôko Kuno, Marie Larrivé, Yoriko Mizushiri, and Cassie Shao.
+More Anxious Bodies explores intimacy, power, grief, and the body through the works of eight contemporary women animators: Terril Calder, Carla Melo Gampert, Laura Harrison, Jenny Jokela, Sawako Kabuki, Marie Larrivé, Yoriko Mizushiri, and Cassie Shao.
 Using watercolors, stop-motion puppetry, and multidimensional collage, these artists craft tales of body-snatching colonizers, ecstatic bird-women, shape-shifting daughters, and missing persons.

 2013–23, multiple artists, Canada, Colombia, Finland, France, Japan, USA, Digital